kingandmcgaw/kingandmcgaw.github.io/_posts/2012-12-07-this-week-on-the-interwebs.md

 There's a great post called [Why Google Went Offline Today and a Bit about How the Internet Works](http://blog.cloudflare.com/why-google-went-offline-today-and-a-bit-about) over on the CloudFlare blog from a while back that sheds some light on how some of the underlying mechanics of the internetw work.

-Finally, [The best interface is no interface](http://www.cooper.com/journal/2012/08/the-best-interface-is-no-interface.html/) is very much an approach we are trying to head towards with some of the product customisation screens we'll launch in 2013.
-It's really exciting.
+[The best interface is no interface](http://www.cooper.com/journal/2012/08/the-best-interface-is-no-interface.html/) is very much an approach we are trying to head towards with some of the product customisation screens we'll launch in 2013.
+I'm really excited about what next year has in store.

+Finally, this post is my first one created and edited in [http://prose.io/](Prose).
+It's a neat tool to browse Github repos, and is perfectly suited to (infact, created for)  Jekyll blogs.